NGSEP/NGSEPcore/README.txt

-For each genome, the module will look into the directory referred with the option -d for one fasta file and one gff3 file having as prefix the genome identifier.Possible suffixes for the fasta file include .fa, .fna, .fas and .fasta and their gzip compressed extensions .fa.gz, .fna.gz, .fas.gz and .fasta.gz.
+For each genome, the module will look into the directory referred with the option -d for one fasta file and one gff3 file having as prefix the genome identifier.
+Possible suffixes for the fasta file include .fa, .fna, .fas and .fasta and their gzip compressed extensions .fa.gz, .fna.gz, .fas.gz and .fasta.gz.
 Possible suffixes for the annotation file include .gff and .gff3 and their gzip compressed extensions .gff.gz and .gff3.gz